schonmann/schonmann/README.md

 ### Quotable Quotes 📜

-> _No abstraction at all is better than the wrong abstraction._
+> _The wrong abstraction is worse than no abstraction at all._

 > _Always leave the campground cleaner than it was before._